satansdeer/satansdeer.github.com/src/pages/posts/ethereum-react-dapp-tutorial-part-2/index.md

 If you read the first part of the article – you should already have the local ethereum network running.
 If not – I highly recommend to do it.

-Download and install the Metamask browser extension.
+Download and install the MetaMask browser extension.

 After you've done it – connect to local network.
 In our case it will be `https://localhost:7545`.